signature-opensource/CK-StObj/CK.StObj.Model/Poco/README.md

 Note that even if `record struct` and value tuples are equivalent at this level, they are different.
 There are no field aliases `Item1`, `Item2`,... available in record struct, only the property names matter (this is somehow the reverse as how the Value Tuples work).
-Record struct can implement methods and mix the standard syntax property declaration with the positional parameters: this should be avoided as much as possible and a check may be implemented for this potentially "deviant" structures.

 A word about the `record class`: it is useless for us here since it is a reference type and immutable by default.
 To have it mutable, the standard syntax must be used: there is no real difference between defining a `IPoco` and